 Ever since banks started reducing their deposit interest rates, we’ve started seeing a slew of non-traditional alternatives to savings accounts.

-Some popular ones you might have heard of are the Singlife Account, Dash EasyEarn, Etiqa Elastiq and Stashaway Simple.
+Some popular ones you might have heard of are the Singlife Account, Dash EasyEarn, Etiqa Elastiq (now replaced by GIGANTIQ), and Stashaway Simple.

 Offered by non-bank financial institutions such as insurers and stock brokers, these alternative accounts supposedly let you earn higher interest rates than your traditional savings account, while not compromising on the liquidity of your funds.

 In this article, we’ll walk you through the differences between savings accounts and these new alternatives, while comparing the options on the market.

 Help yourself to better financial shape in the new norm, with SingSaver’s all-new Ultimate Savings Guide!
 Got your free copy yet?